informatics-isi-edu/facebase-docs/docs/_docs/human-data/human-data.md

 * [E. Await notification]({{ "/docs/notification/" | relative_url }})
 * [F. Create/upload encryption key]({{ "/docs/encryption-keys/" | relative_url }})

-This video is from one of our online Bootcamps where we describe the process of requesting controlled-access data:
+The following video is from one of our online Bootcamps where we describe the process of requesting controlled-access data:

 <i class="fa fa-video-camera" aria-hidden="true"></i> [Requesting controlled-access (human subjects) data](https://youtu.be/WQuRC71yMBw?si=KBOAyfxflzSxG95B)